agi-brain/xuance/docs/source/documents/api/policies/gaussian_marl.rst

   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.gaussian_marl.ActorNet.construct(x)

-  xxxxxx.
+  Passes the input tensor x through the sequential model (self.mu) to obtain the mean of the Gaussian distribution.
+  Sets the parameters of the diagonal Gaussian distribution (self.dist) using the mean and the exponential of the log standard deviation.
+  Returns the mean values of the Gaussian distribution.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: ms.Tensor
-  :return: xxxxxx.
+  :return: the mean values of the Gaussian distribution.
-  :rtype: xxxxxx
+  :rtype: ms.Tensor

 .. py:class::
   xuance.mindspore.policies.gaussian_marl.CriticNet(state_dim, n_agents, hidden_sizes, normalize, initialize, activation)

+  Represents the critic network, which evaluates the state-action pairs.

   :param state_dim: The dimension of the input state.
   :type state_dim: int